arvidsson/Relay/README.md

 ### Entities

-Entities are basically just a container for components.
+Entities are basically just a container for components and behaviours.
 They can have a tag and belong to groups.

 ### Components

-Components contain both data and logic, where the logic is mainly how to deal with events.
+Components are pure data.

+### Behaviours

+Behaviours are mostly just logic, that handles events.
+A Behaviour belongs to a Category and has a Priority.
+The behaviours process events in the order of the category and then in the priority order within that category.
+Set exact category order in the World's BehaviourCategoryOrder.

 ### Events

-Events are used for communication between components and entities.
-They can be fired and handled by entities, and the events are propagated through all components that are listening for the specific event types.
+Events are used for communication between behaviours and entities.
+They can be fired and handled by entities, and the events are propagated through all behaviours that are listening for the specific event types.

 ### Tags